7. Federation Services

 Mutual participant verification

-In the Participant layer, the Gaia-X Trust Framework implements the functionality to resolve and verify the Participant identity of the contracting parties.
+In the Participant layer, the Gaia-X Trust Framework specifies how to resolve and verify the Participant identity of the contracting parties.
 The Consumer verifies the Provider identity, the Provider verifies the Consumer identity.
 Successful mutual Participant verification results in a verified Participant Token representing the trust between Provider and Consumer.

 Identity System federation